 Fact: Runner’s love strength training.

 No?
 Well, we better learn to love it!
-Recent research on the benefits of strength training in running has shown the profound effects it has on injury prevention and performance.
+Recent research on the benefits of strength training in running has shown the profound effects it has on injury risk reduction and performance.

 - Over-use injuries reduce by up to 50% in runners who regularly strength train.